bburdette/hsnixinit/README.md

 This should create default.nix and shell.nix.
 Now to pull in the dependencies for the project.

-The shell.nix included here does not work on nixos 14.04 by default.
-But on my nixos 14.04 system I have a newer copy of nixpkgs checked out into ~/nixpkgs.
-I can do this:
+As of this writing the shell.nix included here does not work on nixos 14.04.
+However it does work if you check out the newest 14.04 nixpkgs with git, and it works on unstable or newer as well.
+For instance on my system I have a fork of nixpkgs in ~/nixpkgs, so I can do this:

 $ nix-shell -I nixpkgs=~/nixpkgs

 That's a capital 'I' as in Internets.
 Be warned that this approach (a checkout of nixpkgs) involves a great deal of compilation!
 Seriously, a lot.
-I'm using a checkout of nixpkgs because I wanted to add some dependencies to it.
-See here:  https://github.com/bburdette/nixpkgs.

-I'm told that on the nixos 'unstable' channel this should work by downloading pre-built binaries:
+Checking out the unstable branch instead will make nixos download binaries instead of compiling everything.
+Or if you switch your system to the unstable channel, plain nix-shell should work:

 $ nix-shell